israelmarti/BiSpeD/README.md

 ```

 - **uniform**
-> Explore a spectra data-set (if interactive mode is active, given by the optional parameter `interac=True`) and select the bests spectra to process.
-Finally, this task scales each spectrum from selected data-set to a mean continuum factor to make them morphologically consistent.
-The mandatory parameter is `lis` (string) for the file list of observed spectra to process; and optional parameter is interactive mode `interac` (boolean).
+> Explore a spectra dataset (if the interactive mode is active, given by the optional parameter `interac=True`) and select the bests spectra to process.
+Finally, this task scales each spectrum from the selected dataset to a mean continuum factor to make them morphologically consistent.
+The mandatory parameter is `lis` (string) for the file list of observed spectra to process; and the optional parameter is interactive mode `interac` (boolean).
 >
 > Example for interactive mode useful:
 ```python3